Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 Metric alerts are deployed with resources in the same resource group, while platform alerts like Service Health and Activity are created in a dedicated resource group within a subscription typically located in the Management platform management group.
 A single Alert Action Group in this subscription is configured with a central alerting email address and Alert Processing Rules in order to enable filters and connect alerts to the Alert Action Group.

-For example, in the context of ALZ, a single centralised action group is deployed in the "rg-amba-monitoring-001" resource group within a subscription in the Management platform management group.
+For example, in the context of AMBA-ALZ pattern, a single centralised action group is deployed in the "rg-amba-monitoring-001" resource group within a subscription in the Management platform management group.

 ### Decentralized